Front-end terminology🌱 This post is just budding and will be updated.

 Content Management System.
 A system that helps users manage the content of a website, for example Wordpress or Contentful.

 Short for Create, Read, Update, Delete.
 Used to describe the basic operations of persistent storage.
-Sometimes also refers to basic websites where all you can do is these actions.
+Sometimes also refers to simple websites where all you can do is these actions.

 - Virtual DOM